SAFETY & HANDLING

 RECYCLING AND REUSE OF BOTTLES

 Our 3- and 5-gallon home and office delivery containers can be returned to the factory for washing and refilling, but never fear!
 We take care to use the right detergent types and washing conditions to ensure effective cleaning without degrading the polymer.
+When these bottles are damaged and no longer reusable, they are also recyclable.